Before you sign the contract

-- 1 When you've made the decision to sell you want the process to be as easy as possible.
-You want to avoid lengthy delays, unexpected costs and uncertainty.
-Seek advice from us at lawlab before you sign any contract.
+- 01 When you've made the decision to sell you want the process to be as easy as possible.
+Every seller wants to avoid lengthy delays, unexpected costs and uncertainty.
+You can do this by speaking to lawlab first!

-- 2 We can assist you in preparing the contract and any disclosures that may be needed before you advertise your property for sale in some states.
-Using the online property platform Rundl we can collaborate with your real estate agent to help secure your buyer quickly.
+- 02 We can assist you in preparing the contract and any disclosures that may be needed before you advertise your property for sale in some states.
+Using the smart, simple and secure online system called Rundl (www.rundl.com) we can collaborate with your real estate agent to help have your property ready for listing quickly.

-- 4 Once the contract is signed by both the buyer and seller and is exchanged, it becomes legally binding.
-The contract is normally dated on the date that it is exchanged.
+- 04 Once the contract is signed by both the buyer and seller (known as exchange), it becomes legally binding.
+The contract is normally dated on the date that it is exchanged. /li>

-- 6 The buyer may be entitled to a cooling off period which means they can cancel the contract without any reason before the cooling off period expires.
+- 08 The buyer may be entitled to a cooling off period which means they can cancel the contract without any reason before the cooling off period expires.
 There are no cooling off periods in some states and in some circumstances (e.g. if the property is sold at or closely following an auction or if the buyer has waived their cooling off rights) and the cooling off period also varies between states and territories.
+You are usually entitled to charge a small termination fee if the buyer terminates under the cooling off provisions.

-- 7 If your contract is subject to any conditions, the buyer will need to give us notice of whether or not the conditions are satisfied (e.g. if the buyer has obtained finance approval).
-We will collaborate with your real estate agent and your other service professionals on Rundl so everyone is kept up to date on the progress of your sale and can work together towards your settlement.
+- 10 We will collaborate with your real estate agent and your other service professionals on Rundl so everyone is kept up to date on the progress of your sale and can work together towards your settlement.
+There may be some documents for you to sign along the way and we’ll share these with you at the appropriate time.

-- 11 We will prepare settlement figures and send these to you for your approval prior to settlement.
+- 13 We will prepare settlement figures and send these to you for your approval usually 5 days prior to settlement.
 Our legal fees, any balance of the agent's commission and any outstanding outgoings (e.g. rates and water) will be deducted from the balance of settlement funds due to you.

-- 13 There is usually no need for you to attend settlement as we will attend settlement on your behalf.
+- 16 Electronic settlements take place online but if you have a paper settlement there is usually no need for you to attend this either as our local settlement agents will attend settlement on your behalf.
 Once settlement has occurred we will contact you immediately to advise that your sale has settled!
-After settlement, the real estate agent will account to you for any balance of the deposit after deducting their commission.
+After settlement, the real estate agent will account to you for any balance of the deposit after deducting their commission or fees.

-- 14 After settlement the transfer of title and any discharge of mortgage will be lodged for registration at the land titles office.
+- 17 With electronic settlements, the transfer of title will be immediate and with paper settlements the transfer of title and any discharge of mortgage will be lodged for registration at the land titles office.
 The local authorities also get notified of the change of ownership.

 The conveyancing process of selling a property can be complex and confusing at times but as experienced conveyancing lawyers, lawlab will make your journey easier and you can be confident you are in safe hands.

-This information is general in nature only and does not constitute legal advice. lawlab accepts no liability for the content of this information.
-Each state and territory in Australia has its own property laws and conveyancing process and you should obtain legal advice specific to your individual circumstances.
+Disclaimer This information is general in nature only and does not constitute legal advice. lawlab accepts no liability for the content of this information.
+Each state and territory in Australia has its own property laws and conveyancing process and you should obtain legal advice specific to you individual circumstances.

 Liability limited by a scheme approved under Professional Standards Legislation.
 Legal practitioners employed by lawlab Pty Ltd are members of the scheme.